chandspatel/aspire-api/README.md

         "password" : "123456",
         "user_type" : "0"
     }
-    Note : user_type : 0 for customer and 1 for admin
+    Note : user_type : 0 for customer and 1 for admin login

     **headers**